Teachers' Home Student Pages

 1. The communicators for missions have to do many things at the same time.
 What seemed to be your greatest challenge today and how were you able to handle it?

-2. There is always a lot of discussion about how important teamwork is to a successful project.
+2. There is always a lot of discussion about teamwork when students are preparing for a mission.
 What part did teamwork play in the communication part of today’s mission and do you think that communication would be a vital part of any NASA mission?
 Explain or give examples.

 3. The Challenger Center has a lot of students who fly this mission.
 What kind of advice or recommendations would you give to other students that would help them have a successful mission?